Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Minnesota has combined with its opponents to put up more than 46.5 points in eight of 11 games this season.
+- Detroit and its opponents have combined to score more than 46.5 points in four of 12 games this season.

+- Sunday's total is 5.2 points higher than the combined 41.3 PPG average of the two teams.

+- The 51.4 points per game these two squads have allowed to opponents this season are 4.9 more than the 46.5 over/under in this contest.

 - The Vikings and their opponents have scored an average of 49.9 points per game in 2020, 3.4 more than Sunday's total.